Heavy metal fashion

 Heavy metal fashion is the style of dress, body modification, make-up, hairstyle, and so on, taken on by fans of heavy metal, or, as they are often called, metalheads or headbangers.
 While the style has changed from the 1970s to the 2020s, certain key elements have remained constant, such as black clothes, long hair and leather jackets.
 In the 1980s, some bands began wearing spandex.
 Other attire includes denim or leather vests or jackets with band patches and logos, t-shirts with band names, and spiked wristbands.
+It can also include with heavier subgenres of metal: bullet belts, gas masks, and war gear.